The Top Solo Travel Destinations in the United States

 The United States is an enormous country, spanning over 3,000 miles from the Atlantic to the Pacific Ocean.
 The US is especially known for its vast national park system where people love to go hiking and camping.
 There are tons of solo travel destinations to explore.
 This country is very diverse in terms of landscape and has tons of awesome cities to check out as well.
 The biggest question for solo travelers is often “where to travel?”

-Here is a guide with recommendations for where to travel solo in the USA with a specific focus on outdoor activities and the US National Parks:
+Here is a guide with recommendations for where to travel solo in the USA with a specific focus on outdoor activities and the US National Parks.
+You can follow this general itinerary to road trip across the entire United States, or fly into a major city and explore each of these regions as stand alone trips.

-Mid Atlantic: This region of the United States revolves around the major cities of New York City, Philadelphia, Baltimore, and Washington DC.
-The surrounding areas have great outdoor recreational destinations.
+This region of the United States revolves around the major cities of New York City, Philadelphia, Baltimore, and Washington DC.
+These cities are amazing eo explore, but I'd like to focus this guide on outdoor destinations.
+The surrounding areas of these cities have great outdoor recreational destinations for solo travelers.
 In New York, you have the Catskills, Adirondack Mountains, and Finger Lakes of upstate New York, and then both the north and south forks of Long Island, including the exclusive Hamptons and Montauk beach areas.
 In Pennsylvania, you have lots of history in Philadelphia and the nearby Poconos Mountains with the Pennsylvania Dutch, Quaker, and Amish cultures.
 The area is also rich in history, most notably Gettysburg National Battlefield.

 New Jersey is most famous for its 130 miles of “Jersey Shore” which are popular summer destinations for New Yorkers and Philadelphians.
 Maryland and Delaware have several coastal destinations including Annapolis, a sailing town and home of the US Naval Academy, Ocean City, the ever-popular beach town, and Bethany Beach, a popular bachelor/bachelorette party destination.
 Be sure to try blue crab cakes with Old Bay seasoning when in Maryland, and a walk around Baltimore’s Inner Harbor, including the National Aquarium.